User Guide

 -

-The index of the displayed resident.
+RESIDENT_INDEXThe index of the displayed resident.

-Note that RESIDENT_INDEX
+Note that RESIDENT_INDEX conforms to INDEX.

 Example: